mbernalflo/mbernalflo/README.md

 - Behavioral ecology
 - Human-Nature interaction
 - Exploring the applications of AI in biology
+- Developing new systems and technolgies that help ecologists and conservationists

 #### 🗂️ Past Projects
 - Bachelor's Thesis: Lockdown influence on the San Rossore Estate wildlife: preliminary results.